dipen2000/form-validation/README.md

 # form-validation
- This is a somple form validation project on the client side
+ This is a simple form validation project on the client side